 Classic mala chicken calls for 3 types of dried chilli produced in Sichuan province, China.
 They have different levels of heat and aroma.
 For home-cooked version, please feel free to use any good quality, aromatic dried chillies that are available to you.
 If you think the dish might turn out to be too spicy (considering the quantity required), I suggest you remove the seeds from the dried chilli.

 I like using green Sichuan pepper (麻椒) for this dish as they produce a more intense numbing effect than regular dark red Sichuan pepper.
 Try it if you can get hold of them.

 The final stir fry

-Finally it’s the stir-frying process to combine the chicken with the spices.
-There is one thing that I’d like to stress: Use medium low heat to slowly bring out the flavour of the spring onion, ginger, Sichuan pepper and dried chillies without burning them.
-Retain the same heat when adding the chicken and other seasoning.
+Finally, it’s the stir-frying process to combine the chicken with the spices.
+There is one thing that I’d like to stress: Use medium-low heat to slowly bring out the flavour of the spring onion, ginger, Sichuan pepper and dried chillies without burning them.
+Retain the same heat when adding the chicken and other seasonings.
 Right before you dish out, sprinkle sesame seeds and finely chopped spring onion.

 If you find this mala chicken tempting, have a look at other classic spicy dishes on my blog:

 - Sichuan boiled fish (Shui Zhu Yu, 水煮鱼)

 - Mapo tofu, the authentic way (麻婆豆腐)

 - Hot and sour glass noodle soup (酸辣粉)